hugoQ1/go-epik/documentation/en/architecture.md

-# Lotus
+# epik

-Lotus is an implementation of the [Filecoin Distributed Storage Network](https://filecoin.io/).
+epik is an implementation of the [Filecoin Distributed Storage Network](https://filecoin.io/).
-A Lotus node syncs blockchains that follow the Filecoin protocol, validating the blocks and state transitions.
+A epik node syncs blockchains that follow the
+Filecoin protocol, validating the blocks and state transitions.
 The specification for the Filecoin protocol can be found [here](https://filecoin-project.github.io/specs/).

-For information on how to setup and operate a Lotus node, please follow the instructions [here](https://lotu.sh/en+getting-started).
+For information on how to setup and operate a epik node, please follow the instructions [here](https://lotu.sh/en+getting-started).

 # Components

-At a high level, a Lotus node comprises the following components:
+At a high level, a epik node comprises the following components:

 FIXME: No mention of block production here, cross-reference with schomatis's miner doc
 - The Syncer, which manages the process of syncing the blockchain